JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     ```kotlin
     include(":sharedUi")
     ```
-4. Configure the Gradle build script for the new module.
+4. Configure the Gradle build script for the new module:

     1. If you haven't done this for the `sharedLogic` module, in `gradle/libs.versions.toml`, add the Android Gradle Library plugin to your version catalog: